Remember The Guy Who DJ'ed During Prince's Date?

-After his tragic death, celebrities and musicians flocked to commemorate the star, but it was one Tumblr post by Los Angeles DJ Wally Waves, which really captured everyone's attention.
+After Prince's tragic death in 2016 aged just 57, celebrities and musicians flocked to commemorate the star, but it was one Tumblr post by Los Angeles DJ Wally Waves, which really captured everyone's attention.

 In a story entitled "Purple Tuesday," the DJ and producer explained how he was asked to provide the legend with an intimate marathon DJ set at what ended up being a DATE.